KostikShutov/iplist-jetbrains/CODE_OF_CONDUCT.md

-# iplist-youtube Code of Conduct
+# iplist-jetbrains Code of Conduct

 ## Our Pledge